-- Physical Education 100 (1 cr.) and 2 PE activity courses (2 cr.), or - Physical Education 190 (2 cr.) and 1 PE activity course (1 cr.) - Activities Courses-exclude PE 200, 204 and 205 (2 cr.)
+- PE 100 Wellness For Life (1) and 2 PE activity courses (2) or - PE 190 Lifestyle Management for Weight Control (2) and 1 PE activity course (1) - Activities Courses exclude PE 200, PE 204 and PE 205 (2)

-Note: PE 100 and 190 are not repeatable for credit.
+PE 100 and PE 190 are not repeatable for credit.
 A maximum of 3 PE Activities credits can be used for the DTA: 2 credits for PE requirement and 1 additional credit toward restricted or "gray area" electives.

 - Two Integrative Learning Experiences (ILE) are required.
 One ILE must be a Learning Community.
-The second ILE may be another Learning Community or an Integrative Experience. - A Learning Community (LC) is the integrated combination of two or more courses from different areas of inquiry (e.g. sociology and literature, or physics and math, or speech and economics, or composition and philosophy).
-Learning Communities are indicated in the course schedule. - Integrative Experiences (IEs) are curricular or co-curricular experiences designed by faculty in which students demonstrate their ability to integrate information, concepts, analytical frameworks, and skills from two or more areas of inquiry in a purposeful project or experience.
+The second ILE may be another Learning Community or an Integrative Experience. - A Learning Community (LC) is the integrated combination of two or more courses from different areas (e.g. sociology and literature, or physics and math, or speech and economics, or composition and philosophy).
+Learning Communities are indicated in the course schedule. - Integrative Experiences (IEs) are curricular or co-curricular experiences designed by faculty in which students demonstrate their ability to integrate information, concepts, analytical frameworks, and skills from two or more areas in a purposeful project or experience.
 Integrative Experiences that are classes are indicated in the course schedule; co-curricular IEs are indicated in promotion and advising for the experience or project.
 Students may design a Learning into Action IE under the guidance of the supervising faculty member.